sagemathinc/cocalc-doc/source/teaching-course-management.rst

 .. image:: img/teaching/find-handout.png
      :width: 100%
+     :alt: entering a partial handout folder path in the handout search panel at right

 The new handout will be added to the list of handouts available for the course.